USS Fletcher (DD-992): Sea Swap in 2003

-On 2 August 2002 USS Fletcher departed Pearl Harbor to begin Sea Swap, an experimental program that calls for a Spruance-class destroyer to deploy and remain on station for more than 400 days.
+On 2 August 2002, USS Fletcher departed Pearl Harbor to begin Sea Swap, an experimental program that calls for a Spruance-class destroyer to deploy and remain on station for more than 400 days.
 The original Sea Swap Fletcher crew, under the command of Cmdr.
 Thomas Neal, stopped in Yokosuka, Japan, Hong Kong and Singapore.
 While in port Singapore, numerous repairs were accomplished as part of an availability period.
 Fletcher then headed to the Persian Gulf.
 The original Fletcher team sailed the ship to the Persian Gulf and spent the next four months conducting Maritime Interdiction Operations (MIO) in support of United Nations sanctions on Iraq.
-The Sea Swap initiative became a reality in January 2003, when the Fletcher crew pulled the ship into Fremantle, Australia, and made preparations to turn it over to the former crew of the USS Kinkaid (DD-965)', under the command of CDR Mike Slotsky.
+The Sea Swap initiative became a reality in January 2003, when the Fletcher crew pulled the ship into Fremantle, Australia, and made preparations to turn it over to the former crew of the USS Kinkaid (DD-965), under the command of CDR Mike Slotsky.
 After decommissioning Kinkaid, they had embarked a flight to Australia ready to turn over and assume command of Fletcher.
 Team Kinkaid then made preparations to take Fletcher back to the Persian Gulf for their six-month deployment.
 The original Fletcher crew then flew back to Pearl Harbor and disassembled to their new duty stations.
 Team Kinkaid completed a 4-month deployment in the Persian Gulf and participated in Escort Operations and Tomahawk Missile Strikes at the beginning of Operation Iraqi Freedom (OIF); at same time the USS Oldendorf (DD-972) was decommissioning in San Diego.
 Team Oldendorf, under the command of CDR Charles Gaouette, received the Fletcher in Singapore from team Kinkaid.
 Team Oldendorf then proceeded to the Persian Gulf and completed their deployment.
 They then proceeded to Fremantle, Australia for their relief from the crew of USS Elliot (DD-967).
 It was being prepared for decommissioning.
 The crew of the Elliot, under the command of CDR John Nolan, then embarked on a flight to Fremantle to receive the Fletcher from Team Oldendorf.
 Team Elliot was the last crew to embark onboard Fletcher.
 Team Elliot then completed a final 4-month deployment in the Persian Gulf in 2004, continuing Maritime Interdiction Operations (MIO) in support of Operation Iraqi Freedom.

+Fate

-FateFletcher was decommissioned and stricken from the Navy list 1 October 2004.
-In 2004 the President requested authority to sell Fletcher to Chile; in 2005 her transfer to Pakistan was authorized by the Senate.
+Fletcher was decommissioned and stricken from the Navy list 1 October 2004.
+In 2004, the President requested authority to sell Fletcher to Chile; in 2005 her transfer to Pakistan was authorized by the Senate.
 On 16 July 2008, the U.S. Navy, working with the Royal Australian Navy, sank Fletcher as part of a new torpedo test exercise.
 The Australian submarine HMAS Waller test fired a modified live Mk48 Mod7 ADCAP torpedo specifically designed for shallow water operations.
 The Fletcher suffered a direct hit, breaking in half and sinking within minutes.
 The Fletcher's final resting place is located at 23°01′02″N 159°59′09″W.